narenallam/OrderMatchingSystem/README.md

         * The design depends on which runs faster(Producer or Consumer).
         * In a typical trading system producer is always faster than the consumer
-        * if procuder is taking X time and consumer is taking Y time to process, we create X/Y Producer threads, if those many processors are available.
+        * if procuder is taking X time and consumer is taking Y time to process, and X > Y, we create X/Y Producer threads, if those many processors are available.
         * 98% apllication logic is designed using lock-free concurrency.
         * Memory pooling is used to reduce the memory allocation costs(boost::lockfree::spsc_queue)
     scalablity: